- Minimum Bachelor’s Degree (BS or BA)

 - GRE not required

-- A personal statement in Microsoft Word (750 words or less) is also required and must include the following:
+- Statement of Purpose (AKA Personal Statement) is required (750 words or less) and must include the following:

-- Why you want to become a RDN?
+- Why you want to become an RDN?

 - Your reasons for applying to the MPP